Blonde Espresso is becoming more and more popular since Starbucks introduced this drink to the menu.

 Is Blonde Roast Only Suitable For Espresso Drinks?

 You can use Blonde Roast coffee beans for any coffee brewing method.
-In Fact, the Blonde beans work best with longer brewing techniques like pour-over methods and Cold brew.
+In Fact, the Blonde beans work best with longer brewing techniques like pour-over methods.